 - Vitae and or Job Description

-Cover Page: Complete the cover page to the nomination and submit with the complete nomination packet.
+1. Cover Page: Complete the cover page to the nomination and submit with the complete nomination packet.
 Note: The cover page is an editable PDF that will need to be downloaded.

-Submit nominations to the President's Award for Outstanding Service Committee, ℅ director, University Awards and Honors, at [email protected]
+Submit nominations to the President's Award for Outstanding Service Committee, ℅ Erin Heath, director, University Awards and Honors, at [email protected].

 Persons writing letters of nomination should know that such letters will be legally available to the nominee upon request, even to an unsuccessful candidate who becomes aware of the nomination.
 Nominators should also make sure that writers of supporting letters are aware that their letters, too, will be available upon request.